Patrick Cross, Executive Director

 Ben Daley, Program Director

-While leading a month-long backpacking trip in the Beartooth’s in 2016, Ben was inspired to return again to Red Lodge.
+While leading a backpacking trip in the Beartooths in 2016, Ben was inspired to return again to Red Lodge.
 Since then, they have been working as an overseas educator, primarily instructing semester abroad programs in Bolivia and Peru.
-Ben works to understand the natural and cultural histories of mountain landscapes while connecting with the people that also call them home.
-Since landing in Red Lodge, they have enjoyed putting down roots in the Absaroka-Beartooth Wilderness.
+Ben works to understand the natural and cultural histories of mountain landscapes while connecting with those that also call them home.
+Since landing in Red Lodge, they have greatly enjoyed putting down roots in the Absaroka-Beartooth Wilderness.

 Linus Metzler, Chief Technology Consultant

 Linus is from Switzerland and has been working as a volunteer for the Absaroka-Beartooth Wilderness Foundation (ABWF) since 2013.
 His work with the ABWF includes working on trails as well as developing and operating the ABWF’s donor and volunteer database.
 He has a Bachelor’s degree in computer science and, among other jobs, works as a developer in his company, limenet.ch creating websites and developing custom solutions for clients.
 In his spare time, you can find him running or hiking on trails (preferably in the A-B), traveling, and horse riding.